What Is Trolling on Social Media?

 The red flags of social media trolling may be hard to see if you don’t know what to look for.
 But when you learn more about trolling, its effects, and what you can do to protect your children, you can intervene and stop the abuse.

-An internet troll is a person who shares unwelcome content within an online conversation to purposefully instigate an argument with one or more people.
+An social media troll is a person who shares unwelcome content within an online conversation to purposefully instigate an argument with one or more people.
 Sometimes the troll continues to participate in the discussion, while other times, they sit back and enjoy the chaos they’ve created.

 Trolling doesn’t necessarily have to occur online, but it falls under the cyberbullying umbrella when it does.
 Social media trolling is problematic because bullies troll their victims by knowingly posting harmful comments that embarrass or hurt others.
 Internet trolls intend to insult and use derogatory language to provoke the victim into responding, leading to more trolling behavior.
 The troll may even follow the victim from one online community to another to harass or force them off the platform.

-How can you tell if someone is trolling?
+How can you tell if someone is trolling on social media?

 If your child spends a lot of time sharing, viewing, and commenting on online content, they’re likely to encounter an internet troll at some point.
 There are several signs that you may be dealing with an internet troll: